 (d) At his or her discretion, the commissioner may grant standby for more than eight weeks in a benefit year.
 Exceptions can be made due to natural disaster.
 Exceptions can also be made in other extraordinary circumstances when the employer applies in writing and shows there are conditions that apply to the business that are so unique or unusual compared to similar businesses that having their employees on standby for more than eight weeks is necessary.

 (e) We can approve standby if you have obtained a definite offer of bona fide full-time work that has a probable start date within two weeks, which includes the week of the job offer and up to two additional weeks.
-If the standby request under this subsection is part of your initial claim, standby begins with the date of the request.

-(f) The job, however, must be:
+The job, however, must be:

 (i) With a new employer or with a former employer to whom you are no longer attached as provided in subsection (3)(f) of this section; and